 LearnPress is pretty generous with its free functionality.
 And even the paid add-ons are significantly more affordable than something like LifterLMS.

-Overall, this is a solid option if you're on a budget, especially if you're willing to use a LearnPress theme.
-But I don't think it's quite as polished as LearnDash or LifterLMS, especially when you get into nitty-gritty details like notification triggers and automation.
+Overall, this is a solid option if you’re on a budget, but I don’t think it’s quite as polished as LearnDash or LifterLMS, especially when you get into nitty-gritty details such as notification triggers and automation.

 Sensei has a unique twist in that it’s an add-on for WooCommerce, rather than a standalone LMS plugin.